WINTER-IZE YOUR VEHICLE

 - In what condition is your vehicle?
 You may want to increase your coverage if you drive an older vehicle that doesn't have the most recent safety features, such as anti-locking brakes, all-wheel drive and traction tires.
 In addition, a pre-winter examination of your brakes and tires by a licensed mechanic is highly recommended.

-In the event of a winter breakdown, Mercury customers can take advantage of the company's Roadside Assistance program, which is available for all customers and part of Mercury's collision coverage with no additional fees.
+In the event of a winter breakdown, Mercury customers can take advantage of the company's Roadside Assistance program, which is available for all customers as an optional coverage.
 Through GPS technology, the service can even identify the exact location of stranded drivers.

 "With the callers' permission, Mercury Roadside Assistance will identify their precise location and allow us to send help right away," says Moore.
 "It's also network neutral, meaning it will work with any phone, regardless of service provider or model."